ingmarh/backbone.viewcache/README.md

   // Can be a selector string or DOM element.
   scrollElement: window,

-  // Cached view’s expire time in seconds, or falsy for no expiry.
+  // Cached view’s expiry time in seconds, or falsy for no expiry.
   // Can be overridden per view with the view’s `setCacheExpiry` method.
   cacheExpiry: undefined,

   // Time in seconds to have Backbone.ViewCache automatically clear
   // expired views from the cache with `Backbone.ViewCache.beforeRoute`.
-  // Defaults to the value of the "cacheExpiry" global config.
+  // Defaults to the value of the "cacheExpiry" configuration setting.
   checkExpireds: undefined,

   // When restoring the cached view’s scroll position, scroll to the top of